zqf1234588/comp3065/README.md

 ├── panorama_result(veryblurry).jpg # Panorama result from video 3

-├── step1.py # Extract frames and apply super-resolution
+├── test_input1(normal).mp4 # Input video 1

-├── step2.py # Stitch images into panoramas
+├── test_input2(slightlyblurry).mp4 # Input video 2

-├── test1(normal).mp4 # Input video 1
+├── test_input3(veryblurry).mp4 # Input video 3

-├── test2(slightlyblurry).mp4 # Input video 2
+├── packaged_app_with_ui #This folder provides a fully packaged and user-friendly version of the application, with core functionalities wrapped in callable interfaces and integrated with a graphical user interface (UI).

-├── test3(veryblurry).mp4 # Input video 3
+├── packaged_app_with_ui #This folder provides a fully packaged and user-friendly version of the application, with core functionalities wrapped in callable interfaces and integrated with a graphical user interface (UI).

 ├── README.md # documentation of project structure